mishaushev/Portfolio/README.md

-#My Portfolio in Current Development
+#My Portfolio in Current Development (2D Version with no WEBGL)

     1. Load Images
     2. Create Components: